+Appendix A: Jurisdictional Supplements

-Appendix A: Australia And New Zealand
+1. Australia and New Zealand

-^{60.} In Australia and New Zealand, S&P Global Ratings will apply the global criteria, subject to the following considerations.
+59. In Australia and New Zealand, S&P Global Ratings will apply the global criteria, subject to the following considerations.

-- ^{61.} Further to the discussion of insolvency remoteness of SPEs in the "Insolvency-Remoteness Of SPEs section" above, in Australian and New Zealand securitization transactions, several types of SPEs are typically used by transaction parties, including orphan companies, subsidiary companies (in limited circumstances), and trusts.
-The most widely used form of SPE in Australian and New Zealand securitization transactions is a trust. - ^{62.} The following considerations are taken into account in the assessment of the insolvency remoteness of SPEs used in Australian and New Zealand securitization transactions.
+60. Further to the discussion of insolvency remoteness of SPEs in Section B above, in Australian and New Zealand securitization transactions, several types of SPEs are typically used by transaction parties, including orphan companies, subsidiary companies (in limited circumstances), and trusts.

+The most widely used form of SPE in Australian and New Zealand securitization transactions is a trust.

+61. The following considerations are taken into account in the assessment of the insolvency remoteness of SPEs used in Australian and New Zealand securitization transactions.